gjbex/GPU-programming/source-code/openmp/README.md

    on the GPU.
 1. `vector_product_cpu.c`: application that computes a vector product on the CPU.
+1. `julia_omp_cpu.c`: application that computes a Julia set on the CPU.
+1. `julia_omp_gpu.c`: application that computes a Julia set on the GPU.
 1. `CMakeLists.txt`: CMake file to build the applications.
+1. `compiler_issues`: directory that contains example that can not be compiled with the NVIDIA HPC SDK compiler.

 ## How to build?